mamedev/mame/docs/source/commandline/commandline-all.rst

 **-[no]skip_gameinfo**

-	Forces MAME to skip displaying the game info screen.
+	Forces MAME to skip displaying the system info screen.
 The default is OFF (*-noskip_gameinfo*).

 .. _mame-commandline-uifont:

 **-uifont** *<fontname>*

 	Specifies the name of a font file to use for the UI font.
 If this font cannot be found or cannot be loaded, the system will fall back to its built-in UI font.
-On some platforms 'fontname' can be a system font name (TTF) instead of a (BDF) font file.
-The default is '*default*' (use the OSD-determined default font).
+On some platforms *fontname* can be a system font name instead of a BDF font file.
+The default is *default* (use the OSD-determined default font).

 .. _mame-commandline-ramsize: